accubits/ProcessBud/README.md

 Are you a user here to check out our Bud?

-The easiest way to install ProcessBud is by using our one-click installer for Windows which you can get at [inset link]
+The easiest way to install ProcessBud is by using our one-click executable file for Windows which you can get at [Get it here](https://drive.google.com/file/d/1Nfi_zKRW5_TFeUOLImWioku5TzbWTAIh/view?usp=sharing).
+Please extract the ".zip" file and run "main.exe" file.

 Developers, keep checking us out 👇